Skip to main content

 • Describe major models of health behaviour change.

-• Describe the concept of health.
+• Describe the concept of health and mental health.

 • Describe the concept of stress and a key psychological theory of stress